Budget planning for a sustainable future

 Declining Enrollment

 The district’s overall enrollment is declining, down more than 10% since 2017.
-These 1,200 students represent the equivalent of about three average SDoL elementary schools.
+These nearly 1,400 students represent the equivalent of about three average SDoL elementary schools.
+It’s projected to decline further, to 8,500 students by 2035.

-At the same time, the district’s professional staff–which includes classroom teachers, specialists, and employees who work directly with students, such as social workers–has grown by 13% over the same span.
-This disproportionately low student:staff ration puts enormous strain on the district’s budget.
+At the same time, the district’s staff–which includes teachers, specialists, support staff and administrators–has grown by more than 7% since 2020.
+This disproportionately low student:staff ratio puts enormous strain on the district’s budget.

 Addressing past overspending